Open and Free Criticism

 According to Mill’s great essay, On Liberty, whilst a prohibition upon disrespectful and discourteous conduct in intellectual expression might be a “convenient plan for having peace in the intellectual world”, the “price paid for this sort of intellectual pacification, is the sacrifice of the entire moral courage of the human mind.”.

-Press Freedom in the Early Colony
+Upholding the Freedom of Press in the Early Penal Colony of Australia

-In 1788 when the British established the penal colony of New South Wales, it was governed by English Law.
 As Sir William Blackstone wrote in the Commentaries on the Laws of England, “those who sent to settled colonies carried English law with them as a birthright…”.
 The laws of England were considered a birthright and inheritance, providing protection of rights and freedoms for citizens.

 Upon Governor Darling’s arrival in New South Wales in 1825, the NSW Act 1823 (UK) had just been passed.
 This Act provided checks on the Governor’s power with a Legislative Assembly and the NSW Supreme Court.